-Western Balkans Solar Photovoltaic (PV) and Wind Power Market Reports 2020÷2030 with Trends, Investments, Forecast, Analysis, COVID-19 Impact
+Western Balkans Solar Photovoltaic (PV) Power Market Report 2020÷2030 with Trends, Investments, Financial Model, Analysis, COVID-19 Impact

 The Western Balkan countries are home to the most polluting plants in the whole of Europe, according to the Health and Environment Alliance (HEAL).
 Annual emissions from the 16 coal power plants (16 GW) in the Western Balkans are almost as high as from the 296 existing coal plants (156 GW) in the EU-28.
 Coal power plants in the Western Balkans cause damage to health beyond national borders due to long-distance travel of pollutants in the air.
 The health damage caused by combustion in coal plants is not limited to the power plant's proximity.
 Some pollutants in exhaust clouds from the smokestack can be transported to neighbouring European countries and beyond.
 This means that plants in the Western Balkans can significantly contribute to overall air pollution on the continent.
 Controlling air pollution from coal power plants is a huge opportunity to save 6,460 lives and 2,724 mil EUR in healthcare costs in the next decade.
 Implementing more stringent environmental rules in the Western Balkans is an opportunity to reduce the number of premature deaths and improve people's health not only in the Western Balkan region but across Europe.